yhernandez55/Streamlit_Projects/README.md

   To explore the projects locally, follow these steps:
   - Python 3.11+ (recommended)
   - It is recommended that a virtual environment be used to avoid dependency conflicts.

+  ### Live Demo
+  You can view the live portfolio here: [Streamlit Portfolio](https://appprojects-gx243jxfrxhdqcye4agcdn.streamlit.app/)

   ### Installation
+  Alternatively, you can follow these steps to install it.
   ```bash
   # Clone the repository
   git clone https://github.com/yhernandez55/Streamlit_Projects.git